Manifesto for Mammoth Hunters

 This is why Lilou has a voice that chills the marrow bone.
 This is why we never shy away from any topic.
 This is why we are the black sheep of rock.

-The Agricultural revolution 12,000 years ago gave man his first imagined neighbors, where he no longer knew all the members of his expanded tribe, due to its size.
+The Agricultural revolution 12,000 years ago and the rise of the first city states gave man his first imagined community, where he no longer knew all the members of his urban home, due to its size.
 He learned to ignore his instinctive mistrust of people he did not know or who saw him as their property.
 Man became a loner pretending to be social in a sea of strangers.

 Man knew that the moral foundation of his expanded community was corrupt but did not allow himself to question it openly.
-His event horizon ended where his innate mistrust rose to the surface, and to control his anxiety he deceived himself that the members of his tribe were good and the members of the enemy tribe were evil.
+His event horizon ended where his innate mistrust rose to the surface, and to control his anxiety he deceived himself that the members of his urban community were good and the members of competing city states were evil.
 Man stopped listen to his instincts.
 His only comfort was the promise of an afterlife if he blended in well enough.

 Art deteriorated into adverts for power structure and tradition.
-But the mammoth hunters knew of a different world beyond the agricultural event horizon where man was still an animal.
+But the mammoth hunters knew of a different world beyond the urban event horizon where man was still an animal.

-The Reformation and the great wars of religion distorted man’s cycle of life and death without the promise of a positive afterlife.
+The Reformation, the Great Wars of Religion and the Enlightenment distorted man’s perception of the cycle of life and death when the promise of a positive afterlife came under questioning.
 The event horizon became a dark veil of anxiety when he learned to instinctively fear the end of life, for theology turned god into a punisher and death into a transition to eternal torment.

 Fear of Hell disciplined man into group-think, obedience and bad faith to reduce his anxiety, and when natural science terminated his existence upon death and rejected the entire idea of an afterlife, he welcomed the new theories, believing they would ease his nightmares.
-But decisions based on fear will always carry that fear with them, and since damnation or death itself was absolute, the fear of death also became absolute, which in turn made the psychological defense mechanisms absolute.
+But decisions based on fear will always carry that fear with them, and since damnation and death were absolute, the fear of death also became absolute, which in turn made the psychological defense mechanisms absolute.

 The emotional stress of eternal damnation and absolute mortality convinced man to choose a life of psychotic disease, to mute his fear of death and suppress his anxiety.
 Man had not only turned a blind eye to his instincts but stopped listen to his deep emotions too.